This post was most recently updated on January 30th, 2023

 Stamped Concrete Sealer Photos

 Sealer Type to use: Wet Look with or without a gloss shine.
 No wet look (no change in appearance) is okay as well.
 Acrylic-based in either water or solvent-based.
 If solvent, use a “styrene” acrylic to allow moisture to escape.
 These come in a Gloss, Semi-Gloss, Satin, and No Gloss.
-Many of the sealers will also harden or stabilize the joint sand to prevent erosion.
+Many sealers will also harden or stabilize the joint sand to prevent erosion.

 Brick Paver Sealer Photos